Table of Contents:

 When your pup eliminates in a designated area, praise and reward them immediately with play or a treat.
 People usually reward their pup for urinating outside only after they have brought them back indoors.
 This is a mistake, because it rewards the pup for coming inside, not for eliminating outside.
 Instead, keep a few treats in your pocket and hand them out on the spot.

 If your pup repeatedly messes inside the crate, take the puppy to your vet to rule out medical problems, such as intestinal parasites and urinary-tract diseases.

 If you need to be away from home for a few hours, hire a dog walker to take the puppy out, or enclose your pup in a large pen to provide them with an opportunity to eliminate away from their resting spot.
 Leave newspaper or training pads down in one area when you are gone – but pick them up once you’re back home.

 Punishment after the fact doesn’t work.
 If an “accident” happens, clean it up with a good enzymatic cleaner and blame yourself.
 You’re the one who wasn’t supervising the pup at the time the “accident” occurred.
 If you catch your dog in the act of eliminating indoors, make a loud noise to distract them, and then take them outside right away.

 Dogs with separation anxiety will often urinate, defecate, or bark when confined.
 In fact, some dogs become so anxious when confined that they destroy their crates and hurt themselves in the process.
 These dogs may do better when confined in a larger area, but if the problem still persists, see your vet or check with a veterinary behaviorist.

-Picking a Crate
+Picking a Crate for Your Dog

-The most common types are the pressed fiberglass models favored by airlines and the open-wire cages that are available at most pet stores.
-Fiberglass kennels are the most sturdy and the safest for traveling in a car or airplane.
+The most common types are the pressed fiberglass models favored by airlines (these are often called airline kennels), and the open-wire cages that are available at most pet stores.
+Fiberglass kennels are the sturdiest and safest for traveling in a car or airplane.